turbot/tailpipe-plugin-aws/docs/tables/aws_lambda_log/index.md

 The `aws_lambda_log` table allows you to query data from [AWS Lambda logs](https://docs.aws.amazon.com/lambda/latest/dg/monitoring-cloudwatchlogs.html).
 This table provides detailed information about Lambda function invocations, including request ID, log level, message content, timestamps, and more.

+## Message Format and Parsing

+The `aws_lambda_log` table provides multiple message fields to handle different log formats across Lambda runtimes:

+### Message Fields

+- **`message`** (string) – Extracted and parsed message content when possible.
+Always populated if a message can be extracted, including from JSON-formatted logs.
+- **`message_json`** (json) – Extracted message parsed as JSON.
+Populated only if the extracted message is valid JSON and can be converted.
+- **`raw_message`** (string) – Complete original message string as received from the log source.
+Always populated regardless of format.
+- **`raw_message_json`** (json) – Full original message parsed as JSON.
+Populated only if the original message is native JSON or convertible to JSON.

+### Runtime Behavior

+The table handles logs consistently across most AWS Lambda runtimes (Node.js, Python, .NET, Go, Ruby), with automatic parsing of both plain text and JSON-formatted logs.

+**Note:** PowerShell runtime emits logs in a different format compared to other runtimes, which may affect message extraction and parsing.
+Refer to the [AWS Lambda runtime documentation](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) for runtime-specific log format details.

+### JSON Log Handling

+- JSON-formatted logs are automatically parsed and stored in `raw_message_json`
+- If the extracted message portion is also valid JSON, it's additionally parsed into `message_json`
+- This dual approach ensures you can query both structured JSON data and extract specific message content

 ## Configure

 Create a [partition](https://tailpipe.io/docs/manage/partition) for `aws_lambda_log` ([examples](https://hub.tailpipe.io/plugins/turbot/aws/tables/aws_lambda_log#example-configurations)):